rita-imdea/ripe-userguide/README.md

-# Repository for RIPE Atlas Experiments Setup Guide
+# RIPE-Atlas Experiments Setup Guide

 This repository contains the accompanying code and resources for the guide, which aims to provide you with step-by-step instructions on setting up RIPE Atlas experiments.

-## Repository Contents
+## User-Guide Contents

 This repository contains the following: